-I shot 29 images during the photoshoot.
-Out of those, I picked up three killer images that grabbed my attention.
-The photos look stunning.
-However, the eyes' catchlight was not as I expected.
-Then I realized I had forgotten my reflector at home, so the catchlights were not as impressive as I had imagined.
-Members of the Facebook group "The Cinematic Headshot with Dylan Patrick," along with Dylan Patrick, helped me in my struggle.
-They advised me to add a reflector under the key light and move the key light closer to the model.
-I listened to their advice, and it made a big difference.
-In my next cinematic headshot photoshoot, you will see the difference.
+I captured 29 images during the photoshoot, but only three stood out as truly exceptional.
+The photos looked stunning overall; however, I was disappointed with the catchlight in Danah’s eyes.
+I realized that I had forgotten my reflector at home, which affected the catchlights more than I had anticipated.
+Fortunately, members of the Facebook group "The Cinematic Headshot with Dylan Patrick," along with Dylan Patrick himself, offered valuable advice.
+They suggested that I add a reflector beneath the key light and position the key light closer to the model.
+Following their recommendations made a significant difference.
+In my next cinematic headshot photoshoot, you’ll definitely see the improvement.

-They also advised me to dial down my retouching for a more natural look and retain some of the original skin.
-I feel that they were right in a sense, but I wanted to make my cinematic headshots the ultimate experience for my clients where they can look their best.
-Nevertheless, I love the natural organic look, which is why I only use the dodge and burn technique.
-Dodging and burning allowed me to retain as much skin texture as possible for more natural-looking skin.
+They advised me to dial down the amount of retouching I did in order to achieve a more natural look and to retain some of the original skin texture.
+While I understand their perspective, my goal is to create the ultimate experience for my clients with cinematic headshots that make them look their best.
+However, I really appreciate the beauty of a natural, organic look, which is why I only use the dodge-and-burn technique.
+This method allows me to preserve as much skin texture as possible, resulting in skin that looks more natural.

-I shot the images at a shutter speed of 1/500s and 1/400s, creating the same lighting condition in the foreground and the background.
-Ideally, the background shall be darker than the foreground to pop your subject and create a contrast.
-To do that, I should have exposed for the background first, then added my Speedlight on the subject.
-My mistake was dialing up the camera setting and setting up my Speedlight simultaneously, creating a low-contrast image without separating the foreground and the background.
-I corrected it later in Adobe Photoshop using a curve adjustment layer to darken the background.
-However, getting the images correctly straight out of the camera ensures a great shot, and it should be the ultimate goal for a photographer.
+I shot the images at shutter speeds of 1/500s and 1/400s, ensuring the same lighting conditions in both the foreground and background.
+Ideally, the background should be darker than the foreground to make the subject stand out and create contrast.
+To achieve this, I should have first exposed for the background and then added my Speedlight to illuminate the subject.
+My mistake was adjusting both the camera settings and the Speedlight simultaneously, which resulted in a low-contrast image that did not effectively separate the foreground from the background.
+I later corrected this in Adobe Photoshop by using a curve adjustment layer to darken the background.
+However, capturing well-exposed images straight out of the camera should be the ultimate goal for any photographer.

 The Gear I Used